Solicitor - Scotland

 Law Society of Scotland - Student associates

-Edinburgh Law School - Alumni - career opportunities
+Edinburgh Law School - Career opportunities

 • Check out Lawscotjobs, the recruitment website from the journal of the Law Society of Scotland, which advertises legal vacancies including traineeship providers: